Addiction education pathways tool

 Endorsement

-Addiction Support Workers may apply for endorsement from dapaanz (the professional association for people working in addiction treatment).
-To qualify you must be under the supervision of a dapaanz accredited supervisor.
+Addiction Support Workers may apply for endorsement from dapaanz (the professional association for people working in addiction treatment), which may be preferred or required by employers.
+To qualify you must be supervised by a dapaanz accredited supervisor.

 Education Providers